Walnut, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $48,382, and the median income for a family was $69,605.
 Males had a median income of $39,833 versus $21,420 for females.
 The per capita income for the village was $25,790.
 About 7.2% of families and 8.7% of the population were below the poverty line, including 7.8% of those under age 18 and 3.2% of those age 65 or over.

 Education

 It is in the Bureau Valley Community Unit School District 340.

 Besides the local public schools, Christ Lutheran School, located in nearby Sterling, serves students of various religious backgrounds from Walnut to Milledgeville and from Morrison to Dixon.
 As part of the largest network of Protestant schools in the US, CLS provides an education for students from age 3 through 8th grade that is focused on all of the core academic subjects.